 Provide Honest Feedback

-You will not hurt your agent’s feelings by letting them know if a listing did not live up to your expectations.
+You will not hurt your agent’s feelings by letting them know if a listing did not meet your expectations.
 Getting feedback and readjusting their search based on what they learn from you is part of their job.
-Furthermore, by sharing your thoughts about the homes you tour, you help them do their job better.
-Feedback is helpful; it is not a negative and a good agent will not view it as such.

 Ready to Check Off Your Wish List

-As a highly experienced real estate agent with a vast network throughout the Bradenton, Sarasota and greater Tampa Bay areas, Gina Morgando and her team have the skills, resources and connections to check off every item on your home wish list.
-Gina is in tune with the real estate industry because she has worked in every aspect of it, representing buyers, sellers and investors in both the residential and commercial markets.
+Gina is in tune with the real estate industry because she has worked in every aspect, representing buyers, sellers, and investors in residential and commercial markets.
 She truly knows the tricks of the trade to find you the perfect home.